 Please select four course options you wish to study.
-If you are uncertain about your choices, don't worry, you will have several chances to discuss your options
+If you are uncertain about your choices, don't worry, you will have several chances to discuss your options with our staff.

-Please number your four subject choices in order of
+Please number your four subject choices in order of preference.